This page contains affiliate links. Please read our disclosure for more info.

 There’s no way we’re going to dry clean anything while we’re traveling, so the best travel blazer doesn’t need special care.
 Impressively Bluffworks has created a machine washable blazer (they recommend 40ºC) that can either be hung dry or tumble dried on low.
 As it’s made from polyester it will dry quickly.

 The jacket is made from high-quality materials (including never fall off MMS thread-wrapped buttons), and if it’s anything like Bluffworks’ trousers, then we expect it to last for many years.
+After a year it still looks perfect.

-The jacket can be dressed up or down—he has worn it with a t-shirt and black jeans, with his brown Bluffworks original pants and dress shirt (see below), and with a white shirt and black tie (for the funeral).
+The jacket can be dressed up or down—he has worn it with a t-shirt and jeans, with his brown Bluffworks original pants and dress shirt (see below), and with a white shirt and black tie (for the funeral).
 It’s an easy way to make any outfit look good.

-As we travel carry-on only weight is a major concern for us.
+As we travel carry-on only, weight is a major concern for us.
 I thought carrying a blazer might be impractical, but it’s surprisingly lightweight for a jacket at 1lb 6 oz (624g).
 And if you wear it on travel days (it’s never a bad idea to look well-dressed at immigration), it won’t add any weight.

 Range of Colors and Sizes